 Overall: Purple Carrot is an excellent option for those looking to master a handful of delicious, nutrient-dense, vegan meals.

 Trying to eat closer to home?
 Territory Foods sources its vegan-friendly meals from restaurants and private chefs around you.
-Meals come fresh and labeled with the restaurant or chef it came from—it’s a great way to learn more about independent plant-based businesses.
-However, this service is higher on the price range compared to others.
+Meals come fresh and labeled with the restaurant or chef they came from—it’s a great way to learn more about independent plant-based businesses.
+However, this service is higher in the price range compared to others.